authorization

 })

-If you have many abilities, you could prefer to create a directory utils/abilities/
+If you have many abilities, you could prefer to create a directory shared/utils/abilities/

 and create a file for each ability.
-Having the abilities in the utils
+Having the abilities in the shared/utils

-directory allows auto-import to work in the client while having a simple import in the server ~/utils/abilities
+directory allows auto-import to work in the client while having a simple import in the server ~~/shared/utils/abilities

 By default, guests are not allowed to perform any action and the ability is not called.
 This behavior can be changed per ability: